 - Meanwhile, heat a small saucepan over medium heat.
 Add butter.
 Once butter melts, add flour all at once.
 Whisk constantly for a minute or two, just to cook out the raw flour taste.
 Add mixture to vegetables in broth and stir to combine.
 Boil until mixture starts to thicken, about 3 minutes.
 (At this point, the potatoes should be tender.)

-- Stir in cooked chicken and half and half; season to taste with salt and freshly ground black pepper.
+- Stir in chicken, peas and half and half; season to taste with salt and freshly ground black pepper.

-- Serve hot as is or with Pie Crust Crackers if desired.
+- Serve hot, with Pie Crust Crackers if desired.

 I absolutely adore this idea!
 As much as I am no stranger to the use of butter and cream in recipes (hellooo French food!), there's something about chicken pot pie's consistency that just has me done by spoonful #3.
 But I love the flavors of the dish, so I am so stoked you made this lightened up soup version!
 And omg the pie crust crackers?
 GENIUS!
 You are amazing, Marissa <3